Individual - Other taxesLast reviewed - 23 February 2023

 See the Other taxes section in the Corporate tax summary for more information.

 An individual whose leviable income exceeds MUR 3 million in an income year, in addition to one's income tax liability, is liable to pay a solidarity levy of 25% on its leviable income in excess of the MUR 3 million.
 Leviable income includes dividends from Mauritius resident companies.
-The solidarity levy is capped to 10% of the individual's net income.
+The solidarity levy is capped at 10% of the individual's net income.

 Net wealth/worth taxes